Isopyrum: Taxonomy

 The genus Isopyrum was first described by the Swedish biologist Carl Linnaeus in 1753.
 In 1920, British botanists James Ramsay Drummond and John Hutchinson published a paper, "A Revision of Isopyrum (Ranunculaceae) and Its Nearer Allies", in the Royal Botanic Gardens, Kew's Bulletin of Miscellaneous Information to address problems that had developed within the genus.
 Prior to their paper, the genus had permitted substantial morphological variance to coexist with certain species demonstrating greater affinities towards the genus Aquilegia (columbines).
 Part of the pair's proposed resolution was creating Paraquilegia and expanding the genus Semiaquilegia.

 Distribution

-The Royal Botanic Gardens, Kew's Plants of the World Online (POWO), which recognizes four species, characterized Isopyrum as solely an Eurasian genus.
-POWO treats Isopyrum as native to Spain, France, and much of Eastern Europe.
-POWO also identifies that the genus was introduced to Denmark and has an extinct range in Switzerland.
+The Royal Botanic Gardens, Kew's Plants of the World Online (POWO) database, which accepts four species, considers Isopyrum as a solely Eurasian genus.
+POWO treats Isopyrum as native to Spain, France, much of Eastern Europe, and across Asia from Kazakhstan and Pakistan east through northern China to Korea and the far east of Russia.
+POWO also notes the genus as introduced in Denmark and Germany.